epccs/RPUftdi/readme.md

 ## Overview

-Shield used to connect a microcontroler and a USB host to a full duplex RS-422 (RX and TX pairs) and an out of band half duplex RS-485 (DTR pair) over CAT5.
-Its a multidrop bus between a host (e.g. Pi Zero on [RPUpi] or no host with [RPUadpt]) and an MCU board (e.g. [RPUno]).
+Shield used to connect a microcontroller and a USB host to a full duplex RS-422 (RX and TX pairs) and an out of band half duplex RS-485 (DTR pair) over CAT5.
+It's a multidrop bus between a host (e.g. Pi Zero on [RPUpi] or no host with [RPUadpt]) and an MCU board (e.g. [RPUno]).

 [HackADay](https://hackaday.io/project/15585-rpuftid)